graphile/graphql-toe/README.md

 }
 ```

-Note: similar changes should be made to mutation and subscription operations.
+Note: apply similar changes to mutations and subscriptions.

 ### URQL